 Did you know that you can keep roses as houseplants?
 Growing roses indoors is certainly possible if you can provide the right conditions for your plant.
 The most common type of rose that is grown indoors is the miniature rose.
 Let’s take a look at how you can keep a rose indoors.

 Indoor Rose Care

-Daytime temperatures of 70-75 F. (21-24 C.) and nighttime temperatures of around 60 F. (15 C.) would be ideal.
+Daytime temperatures of 70 to 75 degrees F. (21-24 C.) and nighttime temperatures of around 60 degrees F. (15 C.) would be ideal.
 Avoid any cold drafts indoors, but if you can provide good air circulation, this will help minimize instances of diseases that roses tend to be prone to.

 If your indoor air is exceedingly dry, they can be prone to spider mites indoors.
 To combat this, you can set your plant on top of a tray of pebbles to which you have added a little water to.
 As the water evaporates, it will increase the humidity.

 As far as watering, it is important to be very attentive to the soil moisture needs of your miniature rose.
 Use your finger to judge if your plant needs water.
 If the surface of the soil feels damp, don’t water.
 Allow the top inch (approximately 2.5 cm.) of the soil to dry out and then give your plant a thorough watering.
 Never allow your rose to completely dry out because this can quickly be detrimental to your plant.

 You should regularly fertilize your miniature roses during periods of active growth.

 If you would like to move your rose outdoors during the warm months, be sure to place the plant in complete shade at first outside.
 Your plant will need to harden off outdoors; otherwise, the rose will quickly burn.
 After you’ve had your plant in complete shade for a few days, gradually increase the amount of sun so you don’t shock and burn the leaves of your plant.
 Return your plant indoors before the temperatures get too cold.